jmcamposdev/jmcamposdev/README.md

   <img src="./output-onlinegiftools.gif" width="20%">

-- 📚 I am a First Year student in a Higher Degree Developing web applications currently in Granada
+- 📚 I am a Second Year student in a Higher Degree Developing web applications currently in Granada
 - 🧠 Currently learning Java, React and Web Design
 - 🧪 Looking for opportunities as a Frontend Developer or Java Programmer
-- ⭐ 2023's Objective: Contribute more on Github and keep creating Personal Projects
+- ⭐ 2024's Objective: Contribute more on Github and keep creating Personal Projects

 <br />
 <br/>